sapmentors/cds-scp-api/docs/AzureMSGraphConfiguration.md

     ![Application API permissions](./pictures/AzureAppApiPermissionsAddMsGraphApplicationPermission.png)

-15. Search for the needed permission and mark them; In our case we will search for the ***User.Read*** permissions and mark **User.Read.All**
+15. Search for the needed permission and mark them; We will search for the ***User.Read*** permissions and mark **User.Read.All** in our case.

     ![Application API permissions](./pictures/AzureAppApiPermissionsAddMsGraphUserReadAllPermission.png)

-16. After clicking [Add permissions], you will be redirect to the application API permissions overview page again and the new permissions are added to the list
+16. After clicking [Add permissions], the page will redirect you to the **Application API Permissions Overview** page again, and the new permissions are added to the list

     ![Application API permissions](./pictures/AzureAppApiPermissionsMsGraphApplicationPermissionOverview.png)

     **Remark**
-    - A warning will be showed that the permissions aren't granted for your organization.
+    - The page shows a warning that the permissions aren't granted for your organization.

 17. We will fix this warning, clicking the [+ Add grant consent for your organisation] button.
-A popup will showed to confirm this grant consent
+A popup shows a question to confirm this grant consent.

     ![Application API permissions](./pictures/AzureAppApiPermissionsGrantAdminPermission.png)

-18. After clicking [Yes] the API permissions are successfully updated and the permissions are set for the API
+18. After clicking [Yes] the API permissions are successfully updated, and the permissions are set for the API

     ![Application API permissions](./pictures/AzureAppApiPermissionsSuccessfullyGrantAdmin.png)

 ## Application API Endpoint
 19. You are almost finished.
 You only need the endpoint of the Token Service URL.
-This can be found by clicking [Endpoint] on the Application Overview page and write down the value of the OAuth 2.0 token Endpoint(v2).
+It can be found by clicking [Endpoint] on the Application Overview page and writing down the OAuth 2.0 token endpoint(v2).

     ![Application API permissions](./pictures/AzureAppEndpoint.png)